Home

 In 1905 The Royal Prussian Academy of Sciences in Berlin placed a considerable sum (15,000 Marks, later on, the Imperial Academy of Sciences in Vienna granted 8,000 Krones) at the disposal of German professors Julius Bauschinger (Director of the Imperial Observatory of Strassburg) and Jean Peters (professor, assistant of the Royal Astronomical Calculating Institute of Berlin), to prepare and publish tables of logarithms to eight digital places of all numbers from 1 to 200,000.

 The work started using hand calculations in 1908, and after there was a need for an automatic mechanical calculator, the two astronomers contacted Christel Hamann.
-Bauschinger and Peters asked him to construct a new machine that would aid them to reckon the values from the second difference by summation and find correct results.
+Bauschinger and Peters asked him to construct a new machine that would aid them in reckoning the values from the second difference by summation and finding correct results.

 Christel Hamann accepted their request, which marked the beginning of Christel Hamann’s difference Engine.
 He only needed a few months before the machine was ready early in 1909.